staqapp/contextio-ruby/README.md

     $ gem install contextio

+Or, of course, put this in your Gemfile:

+    gem contextio

+## Version Numbers

+This gem adheres to [SemVer](http://semver.org/).
+So you should be pretty safe upgrading from 1.0.0 to 1.9.9.
+Whatever as long as the major version doesn't bump.
+When the major version bumps, be warned; upgrading will take some kind of effort.

 ## Contributing

 Help is gladly welcomed.
 If you have a feature you'd like to add, it's much more